Epse/EpPos/CONTRIB.md

 ## I have an idea!
 Great!
 Make an issue!
-A maintainer will tag it with `idea`, which means "up for debate" or `task`, which means "somebody do this, it HAS to be done".
+A maintainer will tag it with `idea`, which means "up for debate" or `task`, which means "somebody do this, please".

 ## Style
-We (try to) use the [Python PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.
+We use the [Python PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.
-I am not pedantic on this end but at least try to be somewhat consistent with existing styling.

-If you feel like running through existing code and fixing style errors, go for it.
+There is a very practical CodeClimate check that is ran every time you push to a Pull Request.
+It will show a nice green checkmark when you're doing good.
+If it's red, I'll complain.
+Our code checker is not all that pedantic, so this should be doable.
+Thank you!